Chobbes/c495-presentation-2015/speech.md

       x :: A

-  Means that "x" has the type A. Note that while Haskell uses two colons, Coq actually uses one.
+  Means that "x" has the type A. Note that while Haskell uses two colons, one colon is also standard.
 This will be mixed a bit in the talk, but it should be clear from context.

   In languages like these pretty much everything has a type.
 Even functions.
 For instance we might say that addition has the type: